simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2024-12-28
+<br />**Date image released:**  2024-12-29
-<br />**This image is owned by:**  Włodzimierz Bubak
+<br />**This image is owned by:**
+Kristina Makeeva

-<br />**Title of the image:**  A December Winter Night
+<br />**Title of the image:**  Methane Bubbles Frozen in Lake Baikal
-<br />**Description for the image:**  Orion seems to come up sideways, climbing over a distant mountain range in this deep skyscape.
-The wintry scene was captured from southern Poland on the northern hemisphere's long solstice night.
-Otherwise unseen nebulae hang in the sky, revealed by the camera modified to record red hydrogen-alpha light.
-The nebulae lie near the edge of the Orion molecular cloud and join the Hunter's familiar belt stars and bright giants Betelgeuse and Rigel.
-Eye of Taurus the Bull, yellowish Aldebaran anchors the V-shaped Hyades star cluster near top center.
-Still, near opposition in planet Earth's sky, the Solar System's ruling gas giant Jupiter is the brightest celestial beacon above this horizon's snowy peaks.
+<br />**Description for the image:**  What are these bubbles frozen into Lake Baikal?
+Methane.
+Lake Baikal, a UNESCO World Heritage Site in Russia, is the world's largest (by volume), oldest, and deepest lake, containing over 20% of the world's fresh water.
+The lake is also a vast storehouse of methane, a greenhouse gas that, if released, could potentially increase the amount of infrared light absorbed by Earth's atmosphere, and so increase the average temperature of the entire planet.
+Fortunately, the amount of methane currently bubbling out is not climatologically important.
+It is not clear what would happen, though, were temperatures to significantly increase in the region, or if the water level in Lake Baikal were to drop.
+Pictured, bubbles of rising methane froze during winter into the exceptionally clear ice covering the lake.
+Jigsaw Challenge: Astronomy Puzzle of the Day
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2412/bubak-poland.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2412/BaikalBubbles_Makeeva_1000.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).